ansgit1/python-file-integrity-monitor-lab-08/FileIntegrityMonitor/README.md

-# File Integrity Monitor (FIM)

-## About This Project
+# ## About This Project

 This project demonstrates a practical implementation of file integrity monitoring using Python.
 It monitors a file in real time, detects unauthorized changes using SHA-256 hashing, records security events in a log file, and sends email alerts to one or more recipients.

-I created this project as part of my cybersecurity portfolio to demonstrate practical skills in Python automation, file integrity monitoring, logging, and email notification.
+I created this project as part of my cybersecurity portfolio to demonstrate practical knowledge of file integrity monitoring, security automation, event logging, and email alerting using Python.

 ---